Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

-In this article, we will share the most important reasons why you should use WordPress.
-We will also cover all the different types of websites you can create with it and showcase popular sites that use WordPress.
+In this article, we will explore the key reasons for choosing WordPress.
+You’ll also discover the different types of websites you can create and see examples of popular sites using WordPress.

 Note: Throughout this article, when we say WordPress, we are talking about WordPress.org, also known as self-hosted WordPress.
 Please do not confuse this with WordPress.com, which is a hosting service.
 For details, see our comparison of WordPress.org vs. WordPress.com.